 Halloween in its modern sense is a spooky fun import to Abruzzo, it has grown in popularity with each year over the last decade.
 Costumes are in the shops to titillate kids to dress up in and smooth American style Jack O’Lantern pumpkins that are easier for carving are now sold in the supermarkets.
 Halloween is seen as a commercial addition to the calendar rather than a replacement of Abruzzo’s own meaningful celebrations that you can read about here.

-Sunday 31st October
+Sunday 30th October

 If you are seeking a lavish Halloween experience on a heritage farm, a visit to Fattoria Valle Magica could be just what you need to give the kids an activity-filled spooky day.
 The owners of the farm are an Irish and Dutch family who raise traditional Abruzzo Black pigs amongst other rare breeds of animals for curious children to hear all about.
-Expect fancy dress and carved pumpkin head competitions, spooky stories, trick or treating, bobbing doughnuts, artisan gift stands, a lunch of porchetta or if you prefer a barbecue of some of their acclaimed flavorsome meats, and of course taking a short hike with donkeys.
+Expect fancy dress and carved pumpkin head competitions, spooky stories, trick or treating, bobbing doughnuts, artisan gift stands, a lunch of porchetta or if you prefer a barbecue of some of their acclaimed flavoursome meats, and of course taking a short hike with donkeys.
 Doors open at 10.30, meeting the Witch and her raven.
 Italian, English, and Dutch are spoken.
-Pre Booking Essential.
+Pre-booking Essential.
 Buy tickets online here

 Schiavi di Abruzzo (Chieti) is hosting its traditional, “Le casette degli Angeli” (The houses of the Angels).
 Children are encouraged to build with their Mothers a miniature house using recycled materials that can house a small votive lamp dedicated to a recently deceased loved one.
 Once blessed, the houses are used to decorate the central staircase of the town by the pine forest and can be viewed till the end of the month.
 Schiavi was once an ancient Slavic feudal town whose funeral folklore offers a rich array of beliefs and customs related to death.
 The souls of the dead are surrounded by a fervent and perpetual feeling of piety, as well as a belief that held the living and the dead in a frank and continuous “correspondence of loving senses”.
-From Saturday 30th October 2021.
+From Monday 31st October 2022.

-Monday 1st November
+Tuesday 1st November

-Spoltore (PE) commemorates and remembers through its traditional ‘La Tavola dei Morti’, (The Table of the Dead) event on Monday 1st November.
+Spoltore (PE) commemorates and remembers through its traditional ‘La Tavola dei Morti’, (The Table of the Dead) event on Tuesday 1st November.
 This devotional celebration used to be a popular tradition right across Southern Italy until the 1950s, that was used to honour the dead who would return ‘home’ for a moment on the night of All Saints.
 With candles you walk around the streets of Spoltore, stopping to hear stories.
 To close the event you are offered the grain of the dead’, boiled wheat with walnuts, pomegranate and cooked must, boiled beans, roasted chickpeas, pumpkin, and potatoes with red wine.

-Serramonesca, PE, L’Aneme de Le Morte (Celebrations on the 1st November on the eve of ‘Il Giorno dei Morti’, Day of the Dead).
-A fun, very atmospheric celebration that takes Abruzzesi rites and customs with a hint of Halloween for a very traditional celebration ready for ‘i Morti’ on the 2nd November that remembers deceased members of the family.
+Serramoncesca, PE, L’Aneme de Le Morte (Celebrations on the 1st November on the eve of ‘Il Giorno dei Morti’, Day of the Dead).
+A fun, very atmospheric celebration that takes Abruzzesi rites and customs with a hint of Halloween for a very traditional celebration ready for ‘i Morti’ on the 2nd of November that remembers deceased members of the family.
 Expect lots and lots of pumpkins, great food, roasted chestnuts, and live music.
 Afternoon events for children include a local version of trick or treating with the children dressed up as deceased carrying their carved ‘Cocce de morte’ (Jack O’Lanterns).